ashishtayal89/learngit/README.md

 	This will add all the files inside the doc directory with the extension .txt to stage.
 - ```git add doc/```

+	This will add all the files inside the doc directory

 ### commit
 This will take a screenshot of all the staged/added changes.